langwatch/better-agents/docs/STRUCTURE.md

 ### AGENTS.md
 Development guidelines that ensure every new feature is properly tested, evaluated, and that prompts are versioned.

+### CLAUDE.md
+References AGENTS.md for Claude Code compatibility.
+Automatically created so the project works with any AI coding editor.

 ### .mcp.json
 MCP server configuration that makes your coding assistant an expert in your chosen framework and provides access to additional tools.
+The `.cursor/mcp.json` is a symlink to this file for Cursor IDE compatibility.

 ### Scenario Tests (`tests/scenarios/`)
 End-to-end tests that simulate conversations with your agent to ensure it behaves as expected.